Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 ![image](https://github.com/user-attachments/assets/5446c793-480c-44fa-8e8a-ab2ab3c6f716)

-To setup this project, you first need to download the files for it.
+To set up this project, you first need to download the files for it.
 To do so, you have 2 options.

 1) Click the big green "Code" button and select "Download ZIP" in the dropdown.